wilath/recipe-book/README.md

 -notifications for likes/comments, new comments/ new posts

+-fixed textareas with CDK, upgrade of post display

 -and more...

 # To Do:

+-implement  NgOptimizedImage

+-create carousel-like photo display of images from posts

 -add possibility to add microblog Post when creating new Recipe